CSCfi/csc-user-guide/docs/computing/running/greasy.md

 ## Executing a task list

-To use GREASY in Mahti, load the GREASY module:
+To use GREASY in Mahti or Puhti, load the GREASY module:
 ```text
 module load greasy
 ```